tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

     grep -F "EUR" data/all_phase3.king.psam | wc -l

-Next, repeat the same command for East Asian, African, South Asian and Amerindian superpopulations, by inserting the relevant ancestry codes (EAS, AFR, SAS, AMR).
+Next, repeat the same command for East Asian, African, South Asian and American super-populations, by inserting the relevant ancestry codes (EAS, AFR, SAS, AMR).

-🗒️ Make note of how many individuals from each ancestry group are available.
+🗒️ Make note how many individuals there are from each ancestry.

 <h5>Number of Genetic Variants</h5>